helixscript/AAVengeR/README.md

 The referenceGenomes folder contains [2bit](https://genome.ucsc.edu/goldenPath/help/twoBit.html) formated reference genomes that are referenced in the [sample configuration file](sampleData.tsv).
 These data files are created from FASTA formatted genomes using the [faToTwoBit](http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64) conversion tool.

-The genomeAnnotaions folder contains annotations for transription unit boundaries (*.TUs.rds) and exon boundaries (*.exons.rds).
+The genomeAnnotations folder contains annotations for transription unit boundaries (*.TUs.rds) and exon boundaries (*.exons.rds).
 These boundaries are extracted from [UCSC genome annotations](https://hgdownload.soe.ucsc.edu) and are stored as GenomicRange objects saved as as R rds files.

 ```